oracle/spring-cloud-oracle/database/spring-cloud-stream-binder-oracle-txeventq/spring-cloud-stream-binder-txeventq-sample/README.md

 mvn test
 ```

-As the test runs, you should see the following output, indicating messages are being processed by the TxEventQ stream binder:
+As the test runs, you should see the following output, indicating messages are being processed by the Oracle Database Transactional Event Queues stream binder:

 ```
 Consumed: SPRING